 So by the time we got to planning our bathroom on our 3rd floor, I was out of ideas!
 It's our 5th bathroom in the house and the one I knew would get the least amount of use.
 It was strictly existing for resale purposes, or for any guests who might stay up there.
 Because of that, I didn't prioritize it.
 I picked out this fun tile floor, but I just couldn't nail down how I wanted the rest of the space to look.
 I'll spare you the details, but after we moved in I felt like it was all over the place.
 I ended up switching out the aged brass handles for acrylic, and replacing the mirror- which was backordered by that time and at Christmas our guests had no mirror in their bath.
 Extra annoyances I could have lived without!

 2. If your partner has an opinion on design, learn how you are going to be able to work together.
 What if your styles are vastly different?
-What if his style is say, modern, and you like rustic farmhouse?
-Well, those two styles CAN blend (I love a farmhouse table with modern chairs!) but you both are going to have a lot of negotiating to do.
+What if his style is modern, and you like rustic farmhouse?
+Two styles CAN blend (I love a farmhouse table with modern chairs!) but you are going to have a lot of negotiating to do.
 Learn how to compromise... a lot.
 Let him get the sleek vanity in the bathroom if you can get the chandelier you want over the table.

-That being said: if you have different styles than your partner, regardless of what they may be, I would advise *not* going with anything too loud or too far in one direction- stick with understated choices since you are marrying two different styles!
+That being said: if you have different styles than your partner, regardless of what they may be, I would advise *not* going too far in one direction- stick with understated choices since you are marrying two different styles!

 plan for more storage than you think you'll need